spicetify/docs/docs/advanced-usage/custom-apps.md

 ## Uninstalling

-If you want to remove a custom app from the current list of custom app you can always append a `-` after the file name:
+If you want to remove a custom app from the current list of custom apps you can always append a `-` after the file name:

 ```bash
 spicetify config custom_apps <file name>-